kyle-west/action-review-rotation/README.md

-# Github Action assign a reviewer based on rotation
+# Review Rotation

+Github Action that rotates through a list of reviewers for reviewing a PR

-TODO: Add good docs and the like
+_TODO: Add good docs and the like_